b-rodrigues/fput/manuscript/tidyverse.md

     ## #   lgaspcar_min <dbl>, lincomep_min <dbl>, lrpmg_min <dbl>,
     ## #   lcarpcap_min <dbl>

-But maybe you’re just interested in descriptive statistics for some variables, but not all those that start with “l”?
+But maybe you're just interested in descriptive statistics for some variables, but not all those that start with “l”?
 What if you want to use another pattern?
 Easy to do with the `contains()` helper: